FrankStearns/OU_STOCK/README.md

-The Python code for the PEP-KO spread example in the Stochastic Differential Equation Modeling of Mean-Reverting Factors in Equity Markets paper by Frank Stearns.
+The Python code for the MA-V spread example in the Stochastic Differential Equation Modeling of Mean-Reverting Factors in Equity Markets paper by Frank Stearns.
 Colgate University, Department of Applied Mathematics.